o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

   * jslt, which is an open source language for JSON processing.
 It can be used both for selecting matching json objects and for extracting or even transforming of json data.
 This is very powerful.

 * filter, the value of the filter expression.
+* bufferTimeout can be used to buffer several json objects received from Kafka when kafkaInputTopic is defined into one json array.
+If bufferTimeout is used, the delivered data will be a Json array of the objects received.
+If not, each received object will be delivered in a separate call.
+This contains:

+  * maxSize, the maximum number of objects to collect before delivery to the consumer
+  * maxTimeMiliseconds, the maximum time to delay delivery (to buffer).

+* maxConcurrency, defines max how many paralell REST calls the consumer wishes to receive.
+1, which is default, means sequential.
+A higher values may increase throughput.

 Below follows examples of a filters.